 Operating expenses include items essential for the ongoing operation of the project.
-Allowable operating costs include but are not limited to rent, utilities, internet, telephone, costs of performing background checks for grant personnel, printing, supplies, equipment lease or rental fees, reasonable costs for technology, furniture, and other similar items with a unit price of less than the lower of \$5,000 or the applicant's capitalization threshold, and federally negotiated indirect cost rate or de minimis.
-Technology costs that comprise an information technology system (as defined in 2 CFR § 200.1) with a total cost greater than \$5,000 must be categorized as Equipment.
+Allowable operating costs include but are not limited to rent, utilities, internet, telephone, costs of performing background checks for grant personnel, printing, supplies, equipment lease or rental fees, reasonable costs for technology, furniture, and other similar items with a unit price of less than the lower of \$10,000 or the applicant's capitalization threshold, and federally negotiated indirect cost rate or de minimis.
+Technology costs that comprise an information technology system (as defined in 2 C.F.R. § 200.1) with a total cost greater than \$10,000 must be categorized as Equipment.
+Refer to the Procurement section of this NOFO for procurement prior approval requirements.

 - List each requested cost item.
-Items that are individually represented on inventory logs, items assigned to specific individuals, and non-consumable items (e.g., computers, tablets, printers, etc.) must be presented as discrete line items within the budget to be eligible for reimbursement; - Show the basis of computation including cost allocation methodology; - Upload available supporting documentation to substantiate requested amounts; and Upload a copy of the current (unexpired) Federally approved indirect cost rate agreement if requesting funds for indirect costs.
+Items that are individually represented on inventory logs, items assigned to specific individuals, and non-consumable items (e.g., computers, tablets, printers, etc.) must be presented as discrete line items within the budget to be eligible for reimbursement; - Show the basis of computation including cost allocation methodology; and - Upload available supporting documentation to substantiate requested amounts.